bitkarrot/tailnuxt/README.md

-# Install instructions for nuxt3 with tailwindcss
+# Install from scratch - nuxt3 with tailwindcss

+these are instructions to create nuxt3 rc12 with tailwindcss from scratch. if you don't need to create from scratch just clone this template.

 ```
 npx nuxi init nuxt-app